ton-community/ton-docs/docs/v3/concepts/dive-into-ton/go-from-ethereum/solidity-vs-func.md

 ### Storage layout

 #### Solidity
 Solidity uses a flat storage model, meaning it stores all state variables in a single, continuous block of memory called storage.
 The storage is a key-value store where each key is a 256-bit integer representing the storage slot number, and each value is the 256-bit word stored at that slot.
-Etherium numbers the slots sequentially, starting from zero, and each slot can store a single word.
+Ethereum numbers the slots sequentially, starting from zero, and each slot can store a single word.
 Solidity allows the programmer to specify the storage layout using the storage keyword to define state variables.
 The order in which you define the variables determines their position in the storage.

 #### FunC
 Permanent storage data in TON Blockchain is stored as a cell.
 Cells play the role of memory in the stack-based TVM.
 To read data from a cell, you need to transform a cell into a slice and then obtain the data bits and references to other cells by loading them from the slice.
 To write data, you must store data bits and references to other cells in a builder and cast the builder into a new cell.